ulfhaga/dockerAlpineBuildPackage/README.md

 ### Create a directory with file(s)

-Assume your Alpine package name is 'mypackage' and the version is 1.0.
+Assume that the Alpine package will have the name 'mypackage' and the version is 1.0.
-Add the file hello.sh.
+In this simple example there is only one file with the name hello.sh.

     mkdir source/mypackage-1.0
     echo 'echo Hello world!'  > source/mypackage-1.0/hello.sh

 ### Add instruction in install scripts source/package

+With this example we add the code:

+install -Dm755 hello.sh "$pkgdir"/usr/bin/hello.sh
+in function package()

     sed -i -e '/^}/i install -Dm755 hello.sh "$pkgdir"/usr/bin/hello.sh' source/package